-Each time you press the <INFO.> button, the information display will change.
+Each time you press the <DISP.> button, the information display will change.

-- Ā - When < > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < sill indicates that the Live View image is not being displayed at the suitable brightness due to low- or bright-light conditions.
-However, the actual image recorded will reflect the exposure setting. - If flash is used or bulb is set, the < icon and histogram will be grayed out (for your reference).
+- When < > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < \$\overline{\overli - If flash is used or bulb is set, the < size > icon and histogram will be grayed out (for your reference).
 The histogram might not be properly displayed in low- or bright-light conditions.